Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Introduction

-The aim of this paper is to advance the understanding of structural and computational aspects of the MCRS and the MDCRS problems.

 \begin{sloppypar} {\bf Our results and techniques.} The first and main result of this paper is a result showing that the MCRS and the MDCRS problems can be equivalently formulated as two optimization problems on branchings in a directed acyclic graph derived from the given binary matrix, the so-called {\it containment digraph}.
 (Precise definitions of these notions and the corresponding problems will be given in Section~\ref{sec:formulation}.)
 These equivalencies lead to more transparent formulations of the two problems.
-We will ascertain the applicability and usefulness of these novel formulations by deriving the following results and insights about the MCRS and the MDCRS problems: \begin{itemize} \item We prove a new min-max result on digraphs strengthening Dilworth's theorem on chain covers and antichains in partially ordered sets.
+We will ascertain the applicability and usefulness of these novel formulations by deriving the following results and insights about the MCRS and the MDCRS problems: \begin{itemize} \item We prove a new min-max result on digraphs strengthening Dilworth's theorem on chain partitions and antichains in partially ordered sets.
+This result is described in Section~\ref{sec:min-max}, which can be read independently of the rest of the paper.
 This result, besides being interesting on its own as a generalization of a classical min-max result, connects well to the MCRS problem via the problem's branching formulation.
-The constructive, algorithmic proof of the result shows that a related problem is polynomially solvable: a problem in which only a subset of all branchings of the containment digraph is examined, namely the so-called linear branchings (branchings corresponding to chain partitions of the poset underlying the containment digraph).
-This approach leads to a new heuristic for the MCRS problem, improving on a previous heuristic by Hujdurovi\'c et al.~from~\cite{tcbb16}. \item We strengthen the \np-hardness results for the two problems to \apx-hardness results. \item We complement the inapproximability results with three approximation algorithms: a \hbox{$2$-approximation} algorithm for the MDCRS problem (implying that the problem is \apx-complete) and two approximation algorithms for the MCRS problem, the approximation ratios of which are expressed in terms of two parameters of the containment digraph, corresponding to the height and the width of the underlying partial order, respectively. \end{itemize} \end{sloppypar}
+The constructive, algorithmic proof of the result shows that a related problem is polynomially solvable: a problem in which only a subset of all branchings of the containment digraph is examined, namely the so-called linear branchings (branchings corresponding to chain partitions of the partial order underlying the containment digraph).
+This approach leads to a new heuristic for the MCRS problem, improving on a previous heuristic~from~\cite{tcbb16}. \item We strengthen the \np-hardness results for the two problems to \apx-hardness results. \item We complement the inapproximability results with three approximation algorithms: a~\hbox{$2$-approximation} algorithm for the MDCRS problem (implying that the problem is \apx-complete) and two approximation algorithms for the MCRS problem, the approximation ratios of which are expressed in terms of two parameters of the containment digraph, corresponding to the height and the width of the underlying partial order, respectively. \item The branching formulations allow for the development of faster exact exponential-time solutions for the two problems, when compared to a direct brute-force approach that follows directly from the problems' definitions. \end{itemize} \end{sloppypar}